trentw/script-to-speech/PRIVACY.md

 - Instructions for voice casting analysis

 **Important**: This optional feature sends your ENTIRE screenplay to the LLM service.
 Only use this feature with LLM providers whose privacy policies you trust, or skip this feature entirely and configure voices manually.

+### Voice Library Casting (Optional Feature)

+If you choose to use the LLM-assisted voice library casting feature (`sts-generate-voice-library-casting-prompt`), this is entirely optional and can be skipped.

+**LLM Services (when you choose to use voice library casting):**

+**Data sent**:
+- Your voice configuration including character names and any casting notes
+- Voice library data for the specified providers
+- Instructions for voice selection

+**Important**: This optional feature sends your character list and casting notes (but **NOT** your screenplay text) to the LLM service.
+This is more privacy-conscious than character notes generation, but still shares information about your project's characters.

+**Privacy-conscious approach**: For maximum privacy, manually configure voices without using either LLM-assisted feature.
+For moderate privacy, manually add casting notes to your configuration, then use only voice library casting (avoiding screenplay text sharing).

 ## What You Should Know About Third-Party Services